Replacing worry with love

-If you are looking for additional support in developing your own mindfulness practice, or in teaching midnfulness to kids, consider Mindful Schools.
-Mindful Schools offers high-quality courses for teachers in the areas of developing your personal practice and teaching mindfulness to kids.
+If you are looking for additional support in developing your own mindfulness practice, or in teaching mindfulness to kids, consider taking an online course through Mindful Schools.
+Mindful Schools offers high-quality, well-rounded PD for educators in the areas of developing your personal practice and teaching mindfulness to kids.

 Jennings, P. (2015).
 Mindfulness for teachers: Simple skills for peace and productivity in the classroom.
 The Norton Series on the Social Neuroscience of Education.